NLnetLabs/unbound-manual/source/topics/core/monitoring.rst

    /usr/local/var/munin/plugin-state/unbound-state env.unbound_conf
    /usr/local/etc/unbound/unbound.conf env.unbound_control
    /usr/local/sbin/unbound-control env.spoof_warn 1000 env.spoof_crit 100000

 Restart the munin-node daemon.
-Munin will automatically pick up the new graph and plot it with rrdtool.
+Munin will automatically pick up the new graph and plot it with ``rrdtool``.

 Additional graphs are possible, below is a list of them, and examples.
 Create (additional) symbolic links to ``unbound_munin_`` with the names (in bold) of those graphs to enable their display.
-Several require that ``extended-statistics`` is enabled in config.
+Several require that :ref:`extended-statistics:<unbound.conf.extended-statistics>` is enabled in the configuration.
 Pictures included are samples, your statistics may look different :-) .

 .. figure::  /img/monitoring/unbound_munin_hits-day.png